ALL EIGHT EPISODES OF SERIES ONE NOW AVAILABLE!

-Written by and starring Andrew Mackintosh as John and co-starring Natalie Roles as Abby, the first six episodes are now available to listen to.
+Written by and starring Andrew Mackintosh as John and co-starring Natalie Roles as Abby, all eight episodes of the first series are now available to listen to.
 Both Andrew and Natalie played major roles in ITV’s long-running police series, “The Bill.”

 We’re really excited that Letter from Helvetica has charted in Apple Podcasts Top 100 TV/Film Podcasts after only two episodes!
 HUGE thanks to everyone who has tuned in so far and left us a nice review/rating, it really helps!

 If you enjoy what you hear, we would be most grateful if you could help spread the word!

 Letter from Helvetica is produced by Oliver Crocker, creator and presenter of The Bill Podcast.

 Andrew Mackintosh is an actor, writer and musician, best known for playing D.S.
 Alastair Grieg in ITV’s long-running series The Bill.
 He is one half of musical duo, Joe Dooley and Andrew Mackintosh – find out about them here – and also writes for a number of online publications.
 He is also a partner in IT Support Company, IT Planning, for whom he makes websites – like this very one you’re on right now.

 Natalie Roles is Mum to her 16-year old son and 7-year old Portuguese Water Dog.
 From stage to screen to her wardrobe – where recording voice work has become her perfect commute to work.
 Her new role as Abigail Wesley is far from Sunhill’s Ice Queen, DS Debbie McAllister and we hope you will enjoy the adventures in Burbango with her.
 For more adventures with Natalie, follow here.